Ramp Up Student Consent Training

 Examine Video Training Tools

-A wide variety of institutions employ videos discussing consent (frequently featuring students), such as New York University, Spelman College, and the University of California, Berkeley.
+A wide variety of institutions employ videos discussing consent (frequently featuring students), such as New York University and Stanford University.
 Oberlin College presents a series of brief videos about consent, including how it can be affected by drugs and alcohol or power dynamics.

 Evaluate Interactive Theater

-Rutgers University's SCREAM Theater and SCREAM Athletes productions are among the best-known interactive theater programs written and performed by students for their peers; similar programs include ReACT! at Grand Valley State University, Results Will Vary at Penn State, and Voices Against Violence Theatre for Dialogue at the University of Texas.
+Rutgers University's SCREAM Theater and SCREAM Athletes productions are among the best-known interactive theater programs written and performed by students for their peers; similar programs include Results Will Vary at Penn State and Voices Against Violence Theatre for Dialogue at the University of Texas.
 While each program is unique to its school, all encompass issues of consent in the context of sexual relationships and interpersonal violence.

 Remember These Training Content Tips